-No more air leakage or energy robbing drafts to worry about.
-Spray foam adheres to everything – so whether you plan to build with wood or metal, a spray foam insulation system will deliver performance you can count on.
+No more air leakage or energy-robbing drafts to worry about.
+Spray foam adheres to everything – so whether you plan to build with wood or metal, a spray foam insulation system will deliver the performance you can count on.

-Spray polyurethane foam which is commonly referred to as SPF, is a spray-applied insulating foam plastic that is installed as a liquid and then expands many times its original size.
-Spray polyurethane foam is a remarkably versatile material that can be used in many facets to insulate your home.
+Spray polyurethane foam, referred to as SPF, is a spray-applied insulating foam plastic installed as a liquid and then expands many times its original size.
+Spray polyurethane foam is a remarkably versatile material used in many facets to insulate your home.
 We take pride in what we do and how we accomplish it.

 Below are some examples of what it looks like before we install Spray Foam Insulation: